aldettinger/camel-quarkus-workshop/README.md

 ```

 It looks that there are really a lot of things happening at build time and it's taking long.
-This is one of the downsides when using the native mode: slow builds, hard debugging, no just-in-time compilation of Java code and few development tricks could be needed when using Java dynamic features like reflection.
+This is one of the downsides when using the native mode: slow builds, hard debugging, no just-in-time compilation of Java code and few [development tricks](https://camel.apache.org/camel-quarkus/latest/user-guide/native-mode.html) could be needed, espacially when using Java dynamic features such as Java reflection.

 Let's see what we have produced, for instance by typing the command below